NCL Glacier Route NB Glacier Bay

 Norwegian Cruises Glacier Route from Vancouver

 Three days at sea affords plenty of time to partake fully in the cruise ship experience while remaining immersed in Alaska's iconic glacial and coastal landscapes.
 No matter the place nor time of day, not a moment passes without the possibility of seeing something amazing: Misty mountains, an orca's fin cutting through glassy water, an impossibly blue tidewater glacier.
 The seven-day voyage also includes shore days in Ketchikan, Juneau, and Skagway.
+Some sailings may include an additional port of call in Valdez.
 Each offers a distinctive taste of Alaska, from its thriving modern fishing industry, to its rowdy gold rush past, along with lively excursions to suit every interest.
 Norwegian Cruise Lines sails this northbound Alaska cruise from Vancouver to Seward.

 Daily Itinerary & Sailing Dates